 At the end of his rope, Noderer next contacted the Elliott Advocacy team for help.

-Asking the Elliott Advocacy team for help locating this refund
+Asking the Elliott Advocacy team for help

 When I received Noderer’s request for help, he had been fighting this battle for nearly six months.
 His frustration was apparent.
 He had followed every possible step our publisher Christopher Elliott recommends in his article on the topic to try to resolve this problem on his own.
 Despite following those guidelines, he had hit an impossible roadblock on the path to his refund.